Alzheimer’s Disease Epidemic Surging

 The study was led by researchers at the Rush University Medical Center in Chicago and recently published in the medical journal Neurology.
 The researchers analyzed data from more than 2,500 people ages 65 and older who had no dementia at the start and who agreed to annual clinical evaluations and cognitive tests.
 All agreed to donate their brains for autopsies after they died.

-Over an average of eight years of follow-up, 22 percent developed Alzheimer’s disease, 1 percent developed other forms of dementia and 42 percent died.
+Over an average of eight years of follow-up, 22 percent developed Alzheimer’s disease, one percent developed other forms of dementia and 42 percent died.
 The death rate was much higher among those who had developed Alzheimer’s than among those who had not.
 Extrapolating their findings to the entire population, the researchers came up with what they call a “crude” estimate that more than 500,000 deaths of Americans ages 75 and older in 2010 could be attributed to Alzheimer’s.

 Experts at Centers for Disease Control noted that the study was small and the participants were healthier than average, which meant they were less likely to die from other diseases, before succumbing to Alzheimer’s.
 But even the experts agreed that the annual mortality from Alzheimer’s is probably higher than 84,000.
-In 2010, 309,000 death certificates listed Alzheimer’s or other dementias (many of which could have been Alzheimer’s) as one of the causes.
+In 2010, 309,000 death certificates listed Alzheimer’s disease or other dementias (many of which could have been Alzheimer’s disease) as one of the causes.